mstoutjesdyk/probable-eureka/docs/index.md

 9. Combine information from multiple methods, if necessary to arrive at an answer

-This AUC University site is created so that users can survery modern biophysical techniques that are used for the characterization of biological macromolecules in solution state.
+Knowning this, this AUC University site was created so that users can survery modern biophysical techniques that are used for the characterization of biological macromolecules in solution state.

 The structure of this site is as follows:

-<u>General</u>
+<u>Resources</u>

 * Literature: